Understanding Shipping and Handling: Complete Guide for 2022

-With the ever-present speed and convenience of online shopping, not many people stop to think about the number of touchpoints that are actually required to get a package to their home.
+With the ever-present speed and convenience of online shopping and online shopping, not many people stop to think about the number of actual shipping touchpoints that are actually required to get a package to their home.

 Those touchpoints are pieces of the overall shipping and handling process.
-When asking “How much does shipping cost?” it’s important to understand that shipping and handling refers to more than just postage.
+When asking “How much does shipping cost?” it’s important to understand that shipping and handling refers to more than just delivery costs.

 But knowing how much to charge customers for shipping and handling can be very challenging.
 Read on to learn how to calculate shipping and handling costs and and manage operations, whether in-house or through a 3PL.

 Shipping and handling is the process of preparing and packing an order and then sending it to a customer.
 You will often see shipping and handling as a set of fees incurred on top of the order value and taxes.
 It covers logistics costs like labor, packing supplies, inventory storage, transportation, and delivery.

 While many people think of shipping and handling as one and the same, others may wonder what the handling part is.